cartant/ts-snippet/docs/index.md

 `ts-snippet` is a TypeScript snippet compiler for any test framework.
-It exposes an expectaion-based API so that a snippet's compilation can be tested for failure or success and so that inferred types can be tested, too.
+It exposes an expectation-based API so that a snippet's compilation can be tested for failure or success and so that inferred types can be tested, too.

 It can be used with [AVA](https://github.com/avajs/ava), [Jasmine](https://github.com/jasmine/jasmine), [Jest](https://facebook.github.io/jest/), [Mocha](https://github.com/mochajs/mocha) or [Tape](https://github.com/substack/tape).